copernicus-mogley/zkav.club/README.md

 ## Zero-knowledge Audiovisual Club

-We support open-source and decentralized tech communities by delivering hands-on training in emerging technologies, co-creating audiovisual (A/V) documentation, and running volunteer A/V at meetups, conferences, and camps.
+We support open-source and decentralized tech communities by delivering hands-on training in emerging technologies, co-creating audiovisual (AV) documentation, and running volunteer AV at meetups, conferences, and camps.

 ### Navigation